 Dedicated faculty members are specifically assigned to assist students and evaluate their work as they progress through each project sequence.
 Students and faculty interact regularly to improve learning outcomes.
 Students also have access to program assistants who help with registration, billing, financial aid, project submission, technology systems, and any other questions about the program.
 Students are encouraged to utilize these resources whenever needed throughout the duration of the program.

 After students complete a project, work is submitted to the faculty member for evaluation using established project rubrics.
 Students are given one of four rankings for each of the competencies related to individual projects in a particular sequence: exceeds project standards, meets project standards at a high level, meets project standards satisfactorily, or does not meet project standards.
 In all cases, students are given substantial feedback on project performance.
 If students receive an assessment of “does not meet project standards,” they are given clear guidance from the faculty member prior to the work being revised and resubmitted for additional evaluation.
-Students can submit their work a maximum of three times for evaluation.

 Grading in the MSC program is intentionally different than traditional grading, designed to enhance performance and professional quality of work.

 Faculty encourage students to set personal goals and to reach those goals, rather than simply meeting arbitrary grading standards.
 The program is also designed to be competency-based, meaning that students will demonstrate mastery of a specific set of competencies that have been identified as most important for a successful communication strategist.